ngUpgraders/ng-forward/README.md

 ```

 ## Extending angular-decrators
-#### Adding Your Own Parsers
+#### Adding Your Own Providers
-Adding your own parsers and decorators to angular-decorators is relatively painless.
+You can register your own providers using `Module.addProvider`.
 For instance, if you want to add a new decorator called `@RouteableComponent` that hooked up a component to the upcoming router, you would start by creating a decorator that set a provider name and type on a class:

 ```js
 import {providerWriter} from 'angular-decorators/writers';